Create a culture that means business™

 When businesses need to balance the books, they tend to cut corners in areas where they find it difficult to prove a return on investment.
-For this reason, employee development is often an aspect that gets hit - if not by outright budget cuts, then by general neglect and a lack of increased investment.
+For this reason, employee development is often an aspect that gets hit – if not by outright budget cuts, then through general neglect and a lack of increased investment.

 The primary reason for investing in employee development programs for your employees is to provide them with the knowledge and skills they need to carry out their tasks.
 However, there are many ripple effects as well, ranging from improved productivity amongst those who are well-trained, to a competitive advantage over your rivals.